-MECS has a long tradition of running an exciting program known as Special Week.
+MECS has a long tradition of running an exciting program called Industry Week.
 Held in mid Term 3, the 'normal' curriculum is set aside for the week, and a special focus takes place.
-In Year 7, the students investigate different cultures including Medieval Europe and Polynesia.
-In Year 8, the focus is on raising awareness of Global issues.
+Year 9 students learn about running a business enterprise.
+The highlight of Industry Week is the Showcase Evening, where family and friends are invited to come and share in their learning, and also taste and purchase some of the products that students create for the Year 9 market.